Rob Liefeld: 2020s work, and future retirement

-In March 2025, Liefeld revealed that he would be selling his reived Youngblood series directly to readers on the Whatnot livestreaming platform, where he was one of the most active and popular comics creators, having sold 18,000 comics, prints, and other products on that platform.
+In March 2025, Liefeld revealed that he would be selling his revived Youngblood series directly to readers on the Whatnot livestreaming platform, where he was one of the most active and popular comics creators, having sold 18,000 comics, prints, and other products on that platform.
 Liefeld explained that he made this decision due to what he said were poor orders from comic shops for his recent Marvel work and variant covers, complaining that stores were not ordering his books in abundance, and cited reports of some stores not stocking his work at all, with the orders for his variant cover to February 26's Batman: The Long Halloween: The Last Halloween #5 being the last straw.
 On March 2, he wrote on Facebook, "Livestreaming is the first line of distribution for these comics.
 Retailers have proven unreliable with distribution of my work.
 I can't allow their inconsistent practices to dictate terms of my engagement with customers.
 My customers are left scrambling again and again for copies of my work...When they couldn't even order my Batman cover correctly, that sealed it.
 For months, I go to stores and their shelves are stuffed with unsold product.
-15-30 copies of comics that did not move off the shelves and won't unless they are part of a discount sale opportunity.
+15–30 copies of comics that did not move off the shelves and won't unless they are part of a discount sale opportunity.
 My comics are all gone, my variants like Timeslide are hunted at top prices online.
 My Deadpool Team-Ups are all gone and now my Batman cover is sold out everywhere.
 The retail situation is upside down.
 I'd much rather be the guy with the empty slot due to demand exceeding supply, but all these unsold comics represent a huge misfire on behalf of retailers.
 Direct to consumer will continue to grow."
 Liefeld had previously sold direct to fans in 2013, when he ran a Kickstarter campaign to fund a relaunch of his other series, Brigade.
 That campaign raised twice its $17,500 goal, though as of March 2025, the hardcover edition collecting select Brigade issues had not yet shipped to the 30 people who ordered it, resulting in complaints on social media and the Kickstarter comments section.
 Liefeld flew to Arizona to personally inspect five special editions of the book, which were printed on with heavy card stock, and limited to approximately 80 issues in total.
 Each edition would be made available exclusively on Liefeld's website for 24 hours, never to be sold again.
 Eventually, a standard version of the book will be published by Image Comics.